p32929/go_easy/README.md

 ## Automatic Builds

-This repository includes two GitHub Actions workflows:
+This repository includes a GitHub Actions workflow (`build-and-release.yml`) that:

-1. **Test Build Process** (`test-build.yml`):
-   - Triggers automatically when you push to the master/main branch
-   - Tests the build process on Ubuntu only (to save time)
-   - Verifies that the Go-Easy modifications work correctly
-   - Uploads the built binary as an artifact for testing

-2. **Build and Release** (`build-and-release.yml`):
 - Runs daily to check for updates to the Go repository
 - Builds Go for multiple platforms when changes are detected
 - Creates GitHub releases with the binary packages
 - Can be manually triggered with custom options

 ### Manual Workflow Trigger